MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 See the following sections for information about the new features/feature updates supported in DPM 2019 UR4.

-For issues fixed in UR4, and the installation instructions for UR4, see [the KB article](https://support.microsoft.com/topic/update-rollup-4-for-system-center-2019-data-protection-manager-1f4a13ed-9750-49bb-b312-9def71bc31da).
+For issues fixed in UR4 and the installation instructions for UR4, see [the KB article](https://support.microsoft.com/topic/update-rollup-4-for-system-center-2019-data-protection-manager-1f4a13ed-9750-49bb-b312-9def71bc31da).

 ### Removed File Catalog dependency for online backup of file/folder workloads
-DPM 2019 UR4 removes the dependency on File Catalog, which was needed to restore individual files and folders from the Online recovery points.
+DPM 2019 UR4 removes the dependency on File Catalog, which was needed to restore individual files and folders from the online recovery points.
 DPM now uses the iSCSI mount method to provide individual file restore.
-This also improves backups time as upload of file catalog metadata is not needed anymore
+This also improves backup time as the upload of file catalog metadata is not needed anymore.

 ### Private endpoint support